Reality: A 2nd World that Guides This One

 Rabbi Moshe Ben-Chaim

-Rabbi Markowitz questioned an apparent interruption.
-After Torah fully outlines Tabernacle’s design in parshas Truma—all its vessels, curtains and its structure—the parsha following, Titzaveh, outlines all the priests’ clothing.
-However, before Titzaveh addresses the priests’ clothing, these first 2 verses interrupt a seamless flow between these two related topics of Tabernacle’s vessels and priestly garb:
+Rabbi Markowitz questioned an interruption.
+After Torah (Trumah) outlines Tabernacle’s vessels, curtains and its structure, the parsha following—Titzaveh—outlines all the priests’ clothing.
+However, these first 2 verses below interrupt a seamless flow between these two related topics of Tabernacle’s vessels and priestly garb:

 You shall instruct the Israelites to bring you clear oil of beaten olives for lighting, for kindling lamps regularly—the Menorah.
-Aaron and his sons shall set them up in the Tent of Meeting, outside the curtain which is over the Ark of the Pact, to light daily lights from evening to morning before God.
+Aaron and his sons shall arrange them in the Tent of Meeting, outside the curtain which is over the Ark of the covenant, to light daily lights from evening to morning before God.
 It shall be an eternal law for the Israelites for all generations, from before the children of Israel.
 (Exod.
 27:20,21)

-From all Tabernacle’s vessels, the Menorah and the Ark cover alone are not to be assembled, but are to be beaten whole from 2 blocks of gold into their respective forms.
-Also unique to these two vessels is that other vessels’ lengths aligned with the length of the Tabernacle: the Table’s long side was placed parallel to Tabernacle’s long side.
+From all Tabernacle’s vessels, the Menorah and the Ark cover alone have a prohibition: they both must not be assembled from parts, but are to be beaten into shape from a block of gold.
+Also unique to these two vessels is that other vessels’ lengths aligned with the length of the Tabernacle, i.e., the Table’s long side was placed parallel to Tabernacle’s long side.
 But the Menorah and Ark alone were positioned length-to-width.
 What does this teach?

-Secondly, we see the Menorah has a “relative” purpose: it is lit “outside the curtain” which is “over the ark.”
-Thus, Menorah relates to the Ark, as it must be lit only in this location, relating to the Ark.
+Secondly, we see the Menorah has a “relative” purpose: it is lit “outside the curtain which is over the ark.”
+Thus, Menorah relates to the Ark, as it must be lit only in this location, facing the Ark.
 But we wonder why Torah says, “set them up…outside the curtain,” instead of saying, “outside the Holy of Holies,” the room containing the Ark.
 Truly, the Menorah is outside the room, not outside the curtain.
 So why focus on the curtain?

 Third, the Menorah functions to illuminate, but illuminate what exactly?